dev-cafe/cmake-cookbook/Chapter11/recipe-05/README.md

-# Generating binary distributions for Mac OS X
+# Generating an NSIS installer for Windows